mtwyford/APCS_LemonadeStand/README.md

   - Question: what controls the game experience?
 The User or the Software?
 Are you in control of the game?
 Or only elements?
   - Consider why this is important to how you design the game.

+### Step 3 - Think about variables and methods() - We ar going to start with a simple class.

+  - We know that every file needs a class header in the beginning or near the top
+  - Only import statements come before the game.
+  - So - at first - we are simply going to draw Blueprints for making a "Costco Lemonade Stand in a Box"